Make-School-Courses/FEW-1.2-JavaScript-Foundations/Lessons/Lesson-03.md

 This is a powerful idea that is used often in software development.
 In a nutshell:

 > A dependency is an object that can be used by another object.
-Injection is the passing of a dependency to the dependent object that would use it.
+Dependency Injection is the passing of a dependency to the dependent object that would use it.

 Your goal for the current challenges is to create class objects for the Brick, Ball, Paddle, and Background.
 These classes will need to draw onto the canvas.
-The canvas context is a _dependancy_ for the Brick, Paddle, Ball etc. These objects are dependent on a canvas context, they can't draw themselves without one!
+The canvas context is a _dependancy_ for the Brick, Paddle, Ball, etc. These objects are dependent on a canvas context, they can't draw themselves without one!

 While you could supply the canvas when you initialized an object that would create a more tightly coupled system.
 Passing the canvas to the object when it needs to draw itself is a more elegant solution.